is_field=True

 Advanced setup

-- Inbound edges connected to nodes on a different branch are only executed once before the field transmitter.
+Some rules apply for all iterator fields:- Inbound edges connected to nodes on a different branch are only executed once before the field transmitter.
 These nodes are called initialization nodes.

 - Outbound edges from inside the field to a leaf node are repeatedly executed on each iteration.